 Each organization has its own application process.
 For those groups that have applications or submission forms online, we have provided links to them below.
 Students interested in applying to organizations that aren't listed below should contact the editor or manager of the media group they are interested in.

-Independent contractors can work as freelance reporters, opinion writers, photographers, videographers, audio producers, cartoonists, designers, and copyeditors.
+Contributors can work as reporters, opinion writers, photographers, videographers, audio producers, cartoonists, designers, copyeditors, and other related roles.
 They may work for the Vanguard, Rearguard, or Portland Spectrum.
 The work is paid per published item.
 Find out more information and apply to be a contributor.